 Grant’s illustrious career as a general started here.
 Near the church’s gazebo flows the spring where Grant supposedly said that he would follow the water to the Gulf of Mexico.
 Beware of the geese that guard the gazebo.

-2019 update: The tour available from the Cape Girardeau Tourism Bureau, located at 400 Broadway in Cape Girardeau, Missouri.
+2019 update: The tour information is available from the Cape Girardeau Tourism Bureau, located at 400 Broadway in Cape Girardeau, Missouri.
 Although this drive occurred in 2005, you can certainly retrace it today.